CarnegieHall/datalab/labreport.md

 # Resources
-where we looked for inspriration for this information assembly/template
+where we looked for inspiration for this information assembly/template

 ## GLAM* Labs
 - Immersive Reality Lab for the Humanities - [irlhumanities.org](https://irlhumanities.org/)